Aftercare Instructions

 1. Always wash your hands thoroughly before handling your fresh tattoo!
 Remove bandages after an hour or so.
 This is likely just clear plastic wrap!
 NOT ADHESIVE.
 Do not sleep in this bandage and do not re-bandage your tattoo!

-2. Gently wash your tattoo with an unscented, antibacterial, liquid soap (I recommend Softsoap) and warm water.
+2. Gently wash your tattoo with an unscented, antibacterial, soap (Fragrances are an infection risk!
+Do not use bar soap) and warm water.
 Do not use a washcloth, loofah, or anything abrasive.
 Only use your hands!

 3. Gently PAT your tattoo dry with clean paper towel, every time.
 Do not rub or use fabric with a rough surface!